 Now, if you enjoy some friendly competition with friends or your significant other, we recommend choosing other metrics to compare.
 Although it is so easy to setup a compete with the Apple Watch, wouldn't this be fun, huh?
 Well, as we said above, calories burned is not as reliable, and heavier people tend to have the edge.
 Instead, it would be better to track metrics like step count, active time, and similar.
 Read More

+If you have ever tried working out while traveling, you probably noticed something; it is much more complicated than it looks.
+Yes, while the act of working out is relatively tricky, knowing where to direct your effort is where the real challenge lies.
 What if an app can help you train effectively, no matter where you are or what kind of equipment you have access to?
 And what if with this app you could use a custom weight training workout plan that has been designed and personalized for your unique goals?

 To that end, we have put together this post for you.
 Below, we will discuss one fantastic app called Fitbod.
-Let us have a more in-depth look at the features and how they work, including a 25% off coupon code for Fitbod later in the article.
+Let us have a more in-depth look at the features and how they work, including a 25% discount code for Fitbod later in the article.
 Fitbod – Take your fitness with you

 Let us face it: Coming up with an effective fitness plan is not easy, and is one reason people worldwide pay a lot of money to have personal trainers and coaches guide them through the fitness jungle.

 But, with Fitbod, things have changed dramatically.
 With a few clicks on your phone, you can set up the app and have it created custom workouts for you every day.
 What is more, this app tracks your previous performance, takes your preferences and goals into account, asks for your available fitness equipment (if any), and provides you with unique and effective workouts.